 21/22/23.
 The MN triggers the MN initiated SN Modification procedure to inform the last serving SN to stop providing user data to the UE, to switch to the prepared state, and if applicable, to allow provisioning of new data forwarding addresses.
 If applicable, the MN triggers the Xn-U Address Indication procedure to inform the last serving SN the address of the SN of the selected candidate PSCell, to start late data forwarding.

 24/25.
-If PDCP termination point is changed for bearers using RLC AM, and when RRC full configuration is not used, the SN sends the SN Status Transfer message to MN, which the MN sends then to the SN of the selected candidate PSCell, if needed.
+If PDCP termination point is changed for bearers using RLC AM, the SN sends the SN Status Transfer message to MN, which the MN sends then to the SN of the selected candidate PSCell, if needed.

 26. If applicable, data forwarding from the last serving SN takes place.
 It may be initiated as early as the the last serving SN receives the early data forwarding address in step 17.

 27. If data forwarding is needed, the MN may send the Xn-U Address Indication message to the selected candidate SN.
-The SN may decide to perform, if applicable, early data forwarding for SN-terminated bearers, together with the sending of an Early Status Transfer message to the source MN.
+The SN may decide to perform, if applicable, early data forwarding for SN-terminated bearers, together with the sending of an Early Status Transfer message to the MN.

 NOTE 5: Separate Xn-U Address Indication procedures may be initiated to provide different forwarding addresses of the prepared subsequent CPAC.
-In this case, it is up to the MN and candidate SN implementations to make sure that the Early Status Transfer message(s) from the selected SN, if any, is forwarded to the right other candidate SN.
+In this case, it is up to the MN and candidate SN implementations to make sure that the Early Status Transfer message(s) from the selected candidate SN, if any, is forwarded to the right other candidate SN.

+NOTE 6: The steps 18-27 can be performed multiple times for the following execution of subsequent CPAC, using the subsequent CPAC configuration provided in step 8.

 SN initiated subsequent CPAC